Welcome to the Catholic Diocese of Auckland Religious Education Team.

 Ko Erin Frances Fa’aui toku ingoa.

-Erin Fa’aui is a mother of six and grandmother of 18, who has been involved within the Catholic diocese of Auckland for the past 24 years as a parishioner of St Therese and St Anthony Parishes in Mangere, the Legion of Mary, Te Unga Waka Marae and the Maori Catholic Women’s League.
+Erin Fa’aui is a mother of six and grandmother of eighteen.
+She has been involved in the Catholic diocese of Auckland for the past 24 years as a parishioner of St Therese and St Anthony Parishes in Mangere, the Legion of Mary, Te Unga Waka Marae and the Maori Catholic Women’s League.
 Erin’s Legion of Mary visitations have been focused on Maori parishioners in the Mangere area and helping them to reconnect with their wairuatanga (spirituality).

 Role: Whānau Faith Support